Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: Experimental Results

 Most OOD scores have been crafted and finetuned for specific settings.
 In the case of NLP, they have usually been validated only on datasets involving a small number of classes or on English tasks.
 In this section, we study the stability and consistency of the performance of each score and aggregation method in different settings.

-\textbf{Stability of performance across tasks.} In \autoref{fig:per_nclasses_perfs}, we plot the average {\AUROC} across our models and datasets per number of classes of the IN dataset.
+\textbf{Stability of performance across tasks.} In Fig.~\ref{fig:per_nclasses_perfs}, we plot the average {\AUROC} across our models and datasets per number of classes of the IN dataset.
 It is, therefore, the number of classes output by the model.
 Our best post-aggregation methods (\textit{i.e.,} Maximum cosine similarity and Integrated Rank-Weigthed) produced more consistent results across all settings.
 It can maintain excellent performance for all types of datasets, whereas the performance of baselines and other aggregation methods tends to fluctuate from one setting to another. \textit{More generally, we observe that data-driven aggregation methods tend to perform consistently on all tasks, whereas previous baselines' performance tends to vary.}

-\textbf{Features aggregation vs. OOD scores aggregation.} Interestingly, we show that while Power Means pre-aggregation of the features yields better results than single-layer scores, they still follow the same trend, and the gain is inconsistent.
+\textbf{Features aggregation vs. OOD scores aggregation.} Interestingly, we show that while Power Means pre-aggregation of the features yields better results than single-layer scores, they still follow the same trend, and the gain is more minor and inconsistent.

-\textbf{Stability of results across languages.} In \autoref{fig:per_lang_paretto}, we show the relation between {\AUROC} and {\FPR} for all our aggregation methods and underlying metrics for each language we studied.
-In contrast, the performance of most combinations varies with the language. \textbf{We especially notice that $s_C$ scores aggregated using either the Integrated rank-weighted or $s_C$ consistently achieve excellent performance across all languages.}